ryik5/myEventLoger/README.md

-# Computer forensic tools of the intranet environment
+# Computer forensics tools for the intranet environment